guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 The definition of Learning Procedures (LP) in our work is the DL tasks in the AI system.

-The definition of Learning of Learning Procedures (LLP) in our work is how the AI system automatically updates/expands its DL tasks with human conversations.
+The definition of Learning of Learning Procedures (LLP) in our work is how the AI system automatically updates/expands its DL tasks definition with human conversations.

 #### 1.2 Problem Importance